luislopez1212/Nemilia/README.md

 | 🖥️ **Local Server** | Point at your running Ollama, Jan, or LM Studio instance | 100% on-device, any installed model |
 | 🔋 **Browser Offline** | Load Llama, Phi, Qwen, or Gemma via WebGPU — no key needed | Zero internet after first model download |

-All three options are free.
 Nemilia adapts to whatever setup you already have.

 ---